Hill Station | Pilgrimage | Beach

 Historical & Heritage

-At a distance of 11 km from Kumta, 22 km from Gokarna, 31 km from Honavar, 59 km from Karwar and 56 km from Murudeshwar, Mirjan Fort is a beautiful fort located in the village of Mirjan on the west coast of the Uttara Kannada district in Karnataka.
+At a distance of 11 km from Kumta, 22 km from Gokarna, 31 km from Honavar, 59 km from Karwar and 56 km from Murudeshwar, Mirjan Fort is a beautiful fort located in the village of Mirjan near Gokarna.
+It is one of the most popular heritage places to visit in Gokarna.

-Om Beach is the center for several water sport activities such as boating, surfing, water-skiing, parasailing, and banana boat rides, which .....
+Blessed with tropical weather, the area has plenty of palm trees dotting its coastline.
+Its azure waters are ideal for an exciting dolphin spotting trip.
+Om Beach is the center for several water sport activities such as boating, surfing, water-skiing, parasailing, and banana boat rides, which will surely spike your adrenaline .....

 According to the legend, Ravana performed a severe penance to Lord Shiva to possess his powerful Atmalinga.
 Pleased by his penance, Shiva gives him the Atmalinga. .....